 Board of Trustees

-Gloucestershire Rape and Sexual Abuse Support’s board of trustees is made up of nine women, all committed to furthering the rights of women, within the context of sexual violence, and beyond.
+Gloucestershire Rape and Sexual Abuse Support’s board of trustees is made up of ten women, all committed to furthering the rights of women, within the context of sexual violence, and beyond.
 The board meets bi-monthly and is active in all aspects of our work from policy making to volunteering.

 Louise Livesey – Co-Chair